Quality Online Learning & Teaching Resources

-The Quality Online Learning & Teaching (QOLT) Instrument is a set of rubrics and feedback tools built to encourage quality online course development.
+We adhere to the CSU standards for Quality Online Learning & Teaching (QOLT) - the QOLT Instrument is a set of rubrics and feedback tools built to encourage quality online course development.
 Every year, hundreds of online and hybrid courses are submitted to the CSU for this recognition award.
 The CTLT will support all Cal Poly instructors interested in preparing their online and hybrid course for the nomination process.

 2017-2018 Formal Course Reviews offered by QOLT's Academic Technology Services (on behalf of the CSU)

 The CSU Chancellor’s Office, Academic Technology Services has established a “Formal Course Review” process for online courses across the 23-campus system.
 Utilizing a team approach, three certified CSU reviewers analyze each course from the student perspective and apply the QOLT or QM instrument to the course, providing affirmation of quality components, as well as feedback for areas of improvement.
 The goal is to have each reviewed course obtain at least 85% of the points possible while meeting all core standards in the instrument being applied.
 Once the course meets these criteria, the instructor receives a certification letter and is given a unique certification mark they may place inside the course (e.g, LMS header of the course).
 Courses meeting this level of certification are also recognized on campus and system wide websites.